 Give a dog a bone

-‘The first time a vet suggested giving our dog a bone to chew on I was slightly shocked,’ admits Vicky Marshall, the cofounder of Honey’s Real Dog Food.
+‘The first time a vet suggested giving our dog a bone to chew on I was slightly shocked,’ admits Jonathan, the founder of Honey’s Real Dog Food.
 ‘This, I thought to myself, borders on malpractice.
 The poor dog will choke or, worse, he will swallow a bit of bone and then… well, I wasn’t quite sure what might happen but I felt certain nothing good could come of it.’

-Vicky’s initial reaction was by no means uncommon.
-She had bought into the myth, promoted by the pet food industry, that the only food suitable for dogs was manufactured food, that is to say canned food, dried food, pouched food and a range of treats that included, ironically, fake bones.
+Jonathan’s initial reaction was by no means uncommon.
+He had bought into the myth, promoted by the pet food industry, that the only food suitable for dogs was manufactured food, that is to say canned food, dried food, pouched food and a range of treats that included, ironically, fake bones.